ultimate-research/archive-hashes/README.md

-Repository of data.arc hashes converted to proper names.
+Repository of cracked data.arc hashes for use as file paths.

-Collaboration between Ploaj, Jam1garner, TheAlexBarney, RandomTBush, ih8ih8sn0w, and myself.
+Collaboration between Ploaj, Jam1garner, TheAlexBarney, RandomTBush, ih8ih8sn0w, and DemonSlayerX8.